CymatiCorp/CyKit/README.md

 It turns out I was displaying the data values incorrectly.
-I had been splitting the data into two segments thinking one was quality and one was data, when they were both data.
+I had been splitting the data into two segments thinking one was quality and one was data, when they were both data. i just had to divide the 8000 value and reposition and it was all set.

 as you can see in the image below, the dips indicate a subtle movement such as blinking.